walterhiggins/ScriptCraft/README.md

    __plugin.server.motd` returns the server's message of the day (javascript is more concise than the equivalent java code:
    __plugin.getServer().getMotd() ).
- * `self` - The player/command-block or server console operator who invoked the js command.
-Again, this is a good jumping off point for diving into the Bukkit API.

  * `server` - The top-level org.bukkit.Server object.
 See the [Bukkit API docs][bukapi] for reference.

+ * `self` - The player/command-block or server console operator who invoked the `/js` command.
+Again, this is a good jumping off point for diving into the Bukkit API.

 [dl]: http://scriptcraftjs.org/download
 [api]: http://jd.bukkit.org/apidocs/org/bukkit/plugin/java/JavaPlugin.html